vinsin002/Emotion-Classification-of-Speech-Data/README.md

-Emotion Classification of Speech Data
-A deep learning project for classifying emotions in speech and song audio using the RAVDESS dataset.
-The app is deployed on Streamlit:
+Emotion Classification of Speech Data: A deep learning project for classifying emotions in speech and song audio using the RAVDESS dataset.
-Try the App

 Overview
 This project implements a 1D Convolutional Neural Network (CNN) to recognize emotions from audio files.
 Both speech and song samples are processed to classify into one of eight emotions: